 Seatbelts Receivers not buckling

 A more serious problem in the middle seat belt buckle receiver in the rear.
 Once you insert the buckle into the receiver, it simply ejects the buckle.
 The dash seatbelt alert still functions as it’s meant to, however, nothing seems to hold the buckle into the receiver.
 Owners reports that the buckle appeared twisted.
 The center buckle was replaced at the dealership and covered by the warranty.

 Also, a point to note is, the middle buckle is designed slightly different from the side buckles, and designed to only fit into the center receiver which is the proper receiver.
-Make sure you are inserting the correct buckle into the center receiver.
+Make sure you are inserting the correct buckle into the central receiver.

 Broken Rear Seat Floor Latch

-Owners of the Super-Cab Ford Ranger have reported when attempting to pull the tether strap to release seat base, the plastic housing literally broke into two pieces.
+Owners of the Super-Cab Ford Ranger have reported when attempting to pull the tether strap to release the seat base, the plastic housing literally broke into two pieces.
 The incident was reported to the dealership and the part was ordered under warranty.

-Client reports that the plastic was not of very good quality and appeared to be corroded.
+The client reports that the plastic was not of very good quality and appeared to be corroded.
 Check the driver’s side floor latch as well, since this was also reported to crack.
 The plastic appears to be of inferior quality.